lambdaclass/mirra_backend/README.md

 make start
 ```

-Then navigate to the following link http://localhost:3000/board/1
+Then navigate to the following link to start a game: http://localhost:3000/board/1

 Each of the applications, as mentioned in the previous paragraph, has a specific responsibility: